kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### Email templates

-An email template contains a particular email's contents with some optional dynamic values.
+Each type of email you send could have its own email template whose content can be varied with dynamic values you can provide.

 #### Tool

-[**mjml**](https://mjml.io/) - The tool I use to build my email templates.
+[**mjml**](https://mjml.io/) is the tool I use to build my email templates.

 It's easy to [get started](https://mjml.io/getting-started/1).
 It's quite similar to React: You compose a template with a bunch of reusable components with props.